 WHAT IS THE HIP INCOME GUIDELINE?
 The HIP Income Guideline is comprised of two charts, one for the Lower 48 states and the other for Alaska.
 The income figures on the chart establish the points you will receive for the first Need Ranking Factor based on Annual Household Income.
 Applicants with an annual household income exceeding 150 percent of the federal Poverty Guideline are not eligible for the program.

-2017 Dear Tribal Leader Letter HIP Data Call-This letter is to provide information on the Housing Improvement Program's (HIP) Fiscal Year (FY) 2017 funding distribution and Data Call activities.
+Dear Tribal Leader Letter HIP Methodology -This letter is to provide information on the Housing Improvement Program's (HIP) Fiscal Year (FY) 2019 funding distribution and Data Call activities.
 The collection of HIP applications is a continuous process throughout the year.
-The application data is due to the BIA Regional Offices by close of business December 16, 2016.
-Click Here to view letter.
+The application data or Tribal Annual Performance Report (TAPR) is due to the BIA Regional Offices by close of business December 31, 2019.

-The BIA has updated its regulations governing its Housing Improvement Program, which is a safety-net program that provides grants for repairing, renovating, or replacing existing housing and for providing new housing.
+The BIA has updated it's Housing Improvement Program regulations governing its Housing Improvement Program, which is a safety-net program that provides grants for repairing, renovating, or replacing existing housing and for providing new housing.
 This final rule is an important part of the Tiwahe initiative, which is designed to promote the stability and security of Indian families.
 The final rule aligns the program with other Federal requirements, allow leveraging of housing funds to increase the number of families served and projects funded, and expedite processing of waiting lists for housing assistance.
-The document was published in the Federal Register on November 10, 2015 and became effective December 10, 2015:
+The document was published in the Federal Register on November 10, 2015 and became effective December 10, 2015.

 Federal Register Notice Effective: December 10, 2015

 - Housing Improvement Program Application (.pdf) Expires: February 28, 2022